dotlang/language/doc/RFE.md

 - Nothing arguments at the end
 - `//`

-? - Maybe we should still use some more keywords just like the way we used `fn` and `import` and ...

-? - Should we replace `getCurrentTask` with a keyword or notation?
+Y - Should we replace `getCurrentTask` with a keyword or notation?
 Erlang `pid!message`
 `msg = getCurrentTask().pick(Message, fn(m: Message -> bool) { m.sender == 12 })`
 `int_result := process(10)`